rladies/rladiesguide/content/coordination/meetup/index.en.md

     organisers.
 To do so, just click on the button \<Manage group\on your chapter's meetup page.

--   Ask \@yabellini to set up your chapter email address.
+-   Ask  `email@rladies.org` to set up your chapter email address.
 You should use it to set up [all your social media accounts (twitter, instagram, etc)](/organization/tech/).
     The rladies email address is your primary communication channel